 It warmer climates, don't plant it where heat can collect, like against a sunny wall.
 Mulch the plant to keep the roots cool and moist.
 Shade the pot to keep it cool, or at least avoid using a black pot, which can overheat the roots.

-Fertilizing -- During periods of active growth, give feedings with a general-purpose fertilizer, following the label's recommended dosage carefully.
-Don't feed the first 2 weeks after transplanting.
+Fertilizing -- During periods of active growth, give feedings with a general-purpose fertilizer that contains micronutrients (I use this).